-Here are five key elements that sales enablement should include:
+Here are four key elements that sales enablement should include:

 Training and coaching are required for effective sales enablement.
 Salespeople develop the necessary soft skills and learn what they need to know to close more deals through training.
 In fact, that is the only way a company can truly improve its team’s closing ratio.

 The greatest way to coach and monitor a representative is to observe what they are doing, whether it be by listening in on calls or attending presentations and making modifications after the fact.
 It is preferable if the coaching and monitoring are done in a positive manner.

 Sales content is an essential component of effective sales enablement.
 According to the sales enablement principle, salespeople should provide value in every interaction with the customer, and in order to do so, they must have the appropriate content available at each stage of the process.
 Salespeople will be more equipped to approach customers, earn their trust, and make deals if they have access to more classified content.